-This article explains the steps to restart Windows Subsystem for Android (WSA) in Windows 11.
+This article explains the steps to restart the Windows Subsystem for Android (WSA) in Windows 11.

-Windows Subsystem for Android (WSA) creates a virtual machine that provides the environment to install and run Android applications as if they were natively installed on Windows.
+Windows Subsystem for Android (WSA) creates a virtual machine that provides the environment to install and run Android applications as natively installed on Windows.

-Whenever you make changes to WSA configurations, you must restart its process so that changes can be applied.
+Whenever you change WSA configurations, you must restart its process to apply changes.
 Restarting WSA can also resolve minor issues if something isn’t working correctly.